4 April 2020

-Using examples from the insurance industry, this part discusses
+Using examples from the insurance industry, this article discusses

 In summary, the percentage of information arriving in your organisation as actionable digital data will determine whether your company emerges from the crisis in the strongest possible position and, in our view, transformation projects aimed at increasing the amount of actionable digital data in your company are OK provided the objective of the transformation is not at odds with the objective of any government subsidy your company is receiving during the crisis.